Satellite images show St. Vincent blanketed with volcanic ash as eruptions continue

 While scientists had been warning of an eruption since December, it still took much of the island by surprise, residents said.

-“I think by and large so many Vincentians were unprepared,” said Jessica Samuel, 29.
+“I think, by and large, so many Vincentians were unprepared,” said Jessica Samuel, 29.

 Samuel, a graduate student in Boston, was staying with family in Stubbs Village in the south.
 Even though she is on the opposite end of the island from the volcano, Samuel said the entire area was covered in “heavy ash on our trees, in our buildings.”